 For $w \to \infty$, the \textit{Klein window} ($m \leq E \leq V_0-m$) can manifest complete transmission.
-At this limit the the region inside and outside the scalar potential are dominated by a particular sign of the mass term.
-For small $w$, there is more mixture between the states with different mass term which manifests itself as a modulation of the transmission probability with respect to the energy on the both side of the forbidden zone ($V_0-m \leq E \leq V_0+m$).
-In a periodic lattice with fixed width of the potential region, this interference results in a modulation of mass-gap with respect to the barrier height $V_0$.
+At this limit, the region inside and outside the scalar potential is dominated by a particular sign of the mass term.
+For small $w$, there is more mixture between the states with a different mass term which manifests itself as a modulation of the transmission probability with respect to the energy on both sides of the forbidden zone ($V_0-m \leq E \leq V_0+m$).
+In a periodic lattice with a fixed width of the potential region, this interference results in a modulation of the mass gap with respect to the barrier height $V_0$.